ValentimSts/ThreatZoo/README.md

-# Android-Malware-Lab
+# Threat Zoo
-Educational Android application simulating malicious behaviors for security research and learning.
+An educational Android application simulating malicious behaviors for security research and learning.